sv3ndk/weather_api_demo_go/readme.md

 ## Status

-- Data generator lambda is triggered every minute and adds random events to DynamoDB
+- Data generator lambda triggered every minute to add random events to DynamoDB
 - REST API exposed via API Gateway to query events from DynamoDB
 - The REST API authorization and throttling are based on API keys
 - CLI client app to query the REST endpoint and obtain the last n minutes of events